Generic name: clarithromycin [ kla-RITH-roe-MYE-sin ]

 What is clarithromycin?

-Clarithromycin is a macrolide antibiotic.
-It fights bacteria in your body.
+Clarithromycin is a macrolide antibiotic that fights bacteria in your body.

 Before taking this medicine

-You should not use this medicine if you are allergic to clarithromycin or similar medicines such as azithromycin (Zithromax, Z-Pak, Zmax), erythromycin, or telithromycin, or if you have:
+You should not use this medicine if you are allergic to clarithromycin or similar medicines such as azithromycin (Zithromax, Z-Pak, Zmax), erythromycin, or telithromycin, or if:

-if you have ever had jaundice or liver problems caused by taking clarithromycin; or
+you have had jaundice or liver problems caused by taking clarithromycin; or

 lovastatin or simvastatin; or

 In animal studies, clarithromycin caused birth defects.
-However, very high doses are used in animal studies.
-It is not known whether these effects would occur in people using regular doses.
+However, it is not known whether these effects would occur in humans.
 Ask your doctor about your risk.

-Clarithromycin can pass into breast milk and may harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+Clarithromycin can pass into breast milk and may cause side effects in the nursing baby.
+Tell your doctor if you are breast-feeding.

 How should I take clarithromycin?